coders-school/stl/module4/04_homework.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-each vector record should contain a ready-made section of one component, e.g .: `20 gram cukru` or `1 szklanka(i) mąki`.
+each vector record should contain a ready-made section of one component, e.g .: `20 grams of sugar` or `1 glass(es) of flour`.
 <!-- .element: class="fragment fade-in" -->

 ```C++